-In times past, installing a towel radiator in your bathroom or a heated towel rail, as you’ll also find it referred to, may have seemed one of unnecessary expense, even luxury.
+In times past, installing a towel radiator in your bathroom or a heated towel rail, as you will also find it referred to, may have seemed one of unnecessary expense, even luxury.
 Today, however, the huge number of different models of towel radiator available ensures they’re within the budget of many homeowners in addition to offering myriad benefits.

 So Much Choice